 To illustrate, we will be using a Godaddy account to add a CNAME.
 The instructions below are specific to Godaddy and your own hosting provider may have a different set of instructions.

 - Name: the sub-domain of the site.
-Ex. if your site is yourdomain.com, you can type in newsletter under host to have the email.yourdomain.com URL
+Ex. if your site is yourdomain.com, you can type in newsletter under host to have the newsletter.yourdomain.com URL.

 Step 2: Add the CNAME to your ActiveCampaign account

-- Log in to your reseller panel.
-Look for the account and click the Down Arrow on the right of the account.
-Click on the “Change” link
+- Log in to your Reseller Dashboard.
+Look for the account and click the down caret on the right of the account.
+Click on the “Change” link.

 You’re all set!